S-1344

 Florida SB 1344 — Companion Artificial Intelligence Chatbots

-Florida SB 1344 regulates operators of companion AI chatbots — AI systems primarily designed to simulate emotional interaction, friendship, companionship, or therapeutic communication.
-Operators must require user accounts with age verification for all users, obtain parental consent for minors, affiliate minor accounts with a verified parental account, and block minors from sexually explicit chatbot content.
-All users must receive pop-up notifications at the start of each interaction and every 60 minutes thereafter that they are not speaking with a human.
-Violations are enforceable solely by the Department of Legal Affairs as unfair and deceptive trade practices, with civil penalties up to $50,000 per violation.
+Florida SB 1344 would have regulated operators of companion AI chatbots — AI systems designed primarily to simulate interpersonal or emotional interaction, friendship, companionship, or therapeutic communication.
+The bill required mandatory user account creation, age verification for all users (including retroactive verification for existing accounts), parental consent and account affiliation for minors, and blocking of sexually explicit content for minor users.
+Operators were required to display pop-up notifications at the start of every interaction and at least every 60 minutes that the user is not engaging with a human.
+Enforcement was exclusively through the Department of Legal Affairs with civil penalties up to $50,000 per violation; no private right of action was created.
 The bill died in the Commerce and Tourism committee.

 Summary

-Florida SB 1344 regulates operators of companion AI chatbots — AI systems primarily designed to simulate emotional interaction, friendship, companionship, or therapeutic communication.
-Operators must require user accounts with age verification for all users, obtain parental consent for minors, affiliate minor accounts with a verified parental account, and block minors from sexually explicit chatbot content.
-All users must receive pop-up notifications at the start of each interaction and every 60 minutes thereafter that they are not speaking with a human.
-Violations are enforceable solely by the Department of Legal Affairs as unfair and deceptive trade practices, with civil penalties up to $50,000 per violation.
+Florida SB 1344 would have regulated operators of companion AI chatbots — AI systems designed primarily to simulate interpersonal or emotional interaction, friendship, companionship, or therapeutic communication.
+The bill required mandatory user account creation, age verification for all users (including retroactive verification for existing accounts), parental consent and account affiliation for minors, and blocking of sexually explicit content for minor users.
+Operators were required to display pop-up notifications at the start of every interaction and at least every 60 minutes that the user is not engaging with a human.
+Enforcement was exclusively through the Department of Legal Affairs with civil penalties up to $50,000 per violation; no private right of action was created.
 The bill died in the Commerce and Tourism committee.

 Enforcement & Penalties